pyeventsourcing/eventsourcing/docs/topics/process.rst

 In particular, if the product of the process must be reliable, then the consumption and the recording must be reliable.

-This definition of the reliability of a process ("safety") doesn't include availability ("liveness").
+This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
-But disorderly environments shouldn't cause disorderly processing.
+Disorderly environments shouldn't cause disorderly processing.